snaphy-plugin-2/automata-plugin/readMe.md

     Here, when adding any relation like `post` to main Model `Customer` is searched then `where` query filter will be applied on each search query and filter results will be shown only.
     There are two different cases of writing `where` query in different scenario.
       * When one relation `Relation A` is dependent on other relation `Relation B` and we have to show only those results of `Relation A` which are dependent on `Relation B` .
       For Example.
-      Suppose there is a `Post` model to post any kind of summary or blog.
+      Suppose there is a `Customer` which is related to a model `Post` to post any kind of summary or blog.
-      Now this `Post`
+      Now this `Customer` model has also relation name  `favouriteComment` with model `Comment`. `favouriteComment` connects this `Post` with those `Comments` that author has checked it as his favourite one.
+      When `Customer`

   - `color` color of input elements. default is transparent.